 13 November 2009

-The bill would reform the House of Lords by creating a statutory Appointments Commission to recommend life peerages to the Crown.
-It would stop automatic replacement of hereditary peers when they die, allow Lords to take permanent leave of absence on request, and provide for expulsion of members in certain cases such as long prison sentences, along with other related provisions.
+This Bill would reform how the House of Lords is staffed.
+It would create a statutory Appointments Commission to recommend life peerages to the Crown, stop automatic replacement of hereditary peers when they die, and introduce a permanent leave of absence and expulsion rules for Lords in certain circumstances.

 Generated 21 February 2026